nashville-software-school/ShootingDice/README.md

 1. Add code to each "Player" class to make it behave the way it should.
     * See the comment above each class for instructions.
     * Complete the classes in the order specified below.
-1. After completing each class, use it to create one or more Player objects in the `Main()` method.
+1. After completing each class, use it to create one or more Player objects in `Program.cs`.
 Write code to test these new objects.
 1. Add the new Player object(s) to the `players` list, so they will be passed to the `PlayMany()` method.

 > **NOTE:** Make sure to **FULLY TEST** each class immediately after you write it.
 Do **NOT** write all the classes before you test.